lleonesouza/toolkit-mcu/README.md

 stay in hands with

 - nodemcu
-- data micro-usb cable
+- data micro-USB cable

-! you will need install these programs before working: !
+⚠️ you will need install these programs before working: ⚠️

 - python
 - nodejs